-As a rule, the air pressure switch must limit the CO in the fumes to less than 1% (10,000 ppm).
+As a rule, the air pressure switch must prevent the air pressure from lowering below 80% of the adjustment value as well as preventing the CO in the fumes from exceeding 1% (10,000 ppm).

-To check this, insert a combustion analyser into the chimney, slowly close the fan suction inlet (for example with cardboard) and check that the burner locks out, before the CO in the fumes exceeds such a manner the air pressure switch operates as differential pressure switch.
+To check this, insert a combustion analyser into the chimney, slowly close the fan suction inlet (for example with cardboard) and check that the burner locks out, before the CO in the fumes exceeds 1%

-The air pressure switch may operate in "differential" operation in two pipe system.
-If a negative pressure in the combustion chamber during pre-purging prevents the air pressure switch from switching, switching may be obtained by fitting a second pipe between the air pressure switch and the suction inlet of the fan.
-In
+The air pressure switch is of the differential type.
+If a negative pressure in the combustion chamber during pre-purging prevents the air pressure switch from closing, fit a tube between the air pressure switch and the suction inlet of the fan.

-The use of the air pressure switch with differential operation is allowed only in industrial applications and where rules enable the air pressure switch to control only fan operation without any reference to CO limit.
+The use of the air pressure switch with differential operation is allowed only in industrial applications and in places where national rules enable the air pressure switch to control only fan operation.